erik-adelbert/aoc/2022/README.md

 *Monkeys* are modelised as parameterized states capable to self-update.
 One of these parameters is an update function description: there's an embed minimal interpret that parse, tokenize and finally evaluates to an integer.

-This works great for `part1` but coding put me in a state of mind and when `part2` came I was caught off guard.
+This works great for `part1` but coding it put me in a slow state of mind.
+`part2` caught me off guard.
 First, I thought, well `math/big` could do the trick... well not really feasible given the `10_000` loop.

-And suddenly, I realised that it was about *modular arithmetic*: to keep the numbers checked while preserving speed, I needed a way to reduce the number in a way invisible to `updates` *and* `data routing`.
+After a while, and a lot of circular thinking, I realised that it was about *modular arithmetic*: to keep the numbers checked while preserving speed, I needed a way to reduce the number in a way invisible to `updates` *and* `data routing`.
 Updates are not subject to number cutting side-effects: they are a dumb single arithmetic operation.
 Routing is done modular-wise, the number that is invisible to all routing tests done in the network is the *least common multiple* of all modulos!

 | Command | Mean [ms] | Min [ms] | Max [ms] | Relative |
 |:---|---:|---:|---:|---:|